ezKEa/aagl-gtk-on-nix/README.md

 ```

 ## Usage
-After installation, you can start the launcher by running `anime-game-launcher`.
+After installation, you can start the launcher by running `anime-game-launcher` or `honkers-railway-launcher`.
 Have fun!